UniversitaDellaCalabria/urlShortener/README.md

 # se this to 0 to disable URL deletion
 TINYURL_DURATION_DAYS = 12

+# If True a landing page will be presented before redirecting to the original url
+TINYURL_REDIRECT_LANDINGPAGE = True

 # change this to have a different webpath to admin backend
 ADMIN_PATH = 'gestione'
 ````